perrin-isir/xomx/xomx/tutorials/xomx_pbmc.md

 The k-th element of `mean_count_fractions` is the mean fraction of counts of the k-th gene in each single cell, across all cells.

-3 interactive plots with XOMX functions:
+3 interactive plots with *xomx* functions:

 + Plot, for all genes, the mean fraction of counts in single cells, across all cells.